 I started my hike at the same spot where I left it last time, near Champlain Bridge.
 As was the case for the first kilometres I had hiked the week before, the Rideau Trail was following the bike path along the Ottawa River.
 Once in a while, the trail leaves the path to follow a quieter pedestrian path, but it always comes back to the river bike path.

 The river was never far away.
 I even thought about diving into it, as the Rideau Trail runs through Westboro Beach.
-But I stayed on the path, following relentlessly the little orange triangles (I realized I was getting better at spotting them as I advanced on the trail).
+But I stayed on the path, following relentlessly the little orange triangles (I realized I was getting better at spotting them as I moved forward on the trail).

 The Rideau Trail eventually brought me to Britannia Conservation Area.
 There, it is possible to follow an alternative trail, which, technically, is not part of the official trail, but offers the possibility to explore more in depth certain surrounding areas of the Rideau Trail.
 Since I was starting to get bored by the bike path, I decided to follow the alternative loop proposed in Britannia Conservation Area.
 I now had to follow the blue arrows that would bring me to Mud Lake.